 A package that teaches Mathematica the Virasoro algebra.
 It also computes Kac matrices and determinants and conformal blocks.
 More generally, it defines an environment for implementing any operator algebra.
 (Updated April 2010.)

 A simple package that teaches Mathematica how to do algebra and calculus with Grassmann variables.
-This package was jointly written with Jeremy Michelson, with contributions from J. Guffin and L. Hlavaty.
-A change in the behavior of Mathematica in version 6 can sometimes lead to an infinite loop in this package.
-A discussion and fix can be found at Jeremy's website.
-There you will also find a much more sophisticated version of the package, called grassmannOps.m, which will handle non-trivial commutators and anti-commutators.
+This package was jointly written with J. Michelson, with contributions from J. Guffin and L. Hlavaty.

 A package that translates between Polchinski's theta-function conventions and Mathematica's.